micah1701/verify-integrations/README.md

 1. A merchant registers the app in the BigCommerce Developer Portal and installs it on their store
 2. The Node.js backend receives the OAuth callback, exchanges the code for an access token, and stores it
 3. When the merchant opens the app from their BC admin panel, the server verifies the BC-signed JWT, looks up the stored token, and serves the admin SPA with the store credentials injected
+4. The merchant uses the **Integration Config** tab in the admin SPA to store their BC credentials and verification settings in the Ad-Hoc Verify template (`integration_config`)
-4. The merchant adds the storefront script to their store via BC Script Manager — this is a self-contained IIFE that talks directly to Ad-Hoc Verify, no backend required
+5. The merchant adds the storefront script to their store via BC Script Manager — a self-contained IIFE that only needs `integrationKey` + `templateId`; all other config is fetched from the template at runtime
-5. Customers trigger a verification flow via a modal on the cart/checkout page; results are stored in BC metafields
+6. Customers trigger a verification flow via a modal on the cart/checkout page; results are stored in BC metafields

 ---